 In December 2011, the city council adopted resolution 20111208074 that commits the city to principles of open government.
-This resolution should be updated to reflect needs and experience over the past four years, and adopted as an ordinance
+This resolution should be updated to reflect needs and experience over the past four

 - 1. Consider including other items in the ordinance based upon latest economic and political conditions. - 2.
 It is basic and general in its form.
 It only provides an outline and nothing concrete.
 Hence, having this working group will help make it more robust